jbakeacake/PokeBot/README.md

 ### Duel Each Other and Become the Very Best (Still Testing)

-_Note: This feature is not entirely complete, though the full combat cycle is ready_ Challenge your fellow discord members with PokeBot's dueling system.
+_Note: This feature is not entirely complete, though the full combat cycle is ready._ <br/>
+Challenge your fellow discord members with PokeBot's dueling system.
 Train and level up your Pokemon, increasing their power and stats along the way.

 # Quick Start